Invadermonky/SpartanWeaponryArcanaEx/README.md

 Spartan Weaponry Arcana Expanded is an addon for Spartan Weaponry that adds a number magic-themed weapon variants.

 ## Astral Sorcery
-### Crystal Weapons
+- **Crystal Weapons**
-- Weapons inherit the properties of the crystals used in their creation, increasing size and damage based on crystal stats.
+  - **Crystal:** Inherit the properties of the crystals used in their creation, increasing size and damage based on crystal stats.
-### Infused Crystal Weapons
+- **Infused Crystal Weapons**
-- Weapons inherit the properties of the crystals used in their creation, increasing size and damage based on crystal stats.
-Infused weapons also inflict stellar damage on strike.
-Thrown weapons and projectiles fired from infused crystal ranged weapons inherit the stellar strike ability.
+  - **Crystal:** Inherits the properties of the crystals used in their creation, increasing size and damage based on crystal stats.
+  - **Infused Cyrstal:** Inflicts stellar damage on strike.
+Thrown weapons and projectiles fired from infused crystal ranged weapons include this ability.

 ## Bewitchment
-### Cold Iron Weapons
+- **Cold Iron Weapons**
-- Weapons deal additional damage to demons, ghosts and spirits.
+  - **Cold Iron:** Deals additional damage to demons, ghosts and spirits.

 ## Blood Magic
-### Sentient Weapons
+- **Sentient Weapons**
-- Weapons are granted bonuses based on the amount of Demon Will in a player's inventory
+  - **Sentient:** Gains bonuses based on the amount of Demon Will in a player's inventory
-- Will Bonuses:
     - Raw Will - Increases weapon damage
     - Corrosive Will - Poisons enemy on hit
     - Destructive Will - Greatly increased damage with slower attack speed
     - Steadfast Will - Grants Absorption on killing an enemy
-  - Vengeful Will - Deals less damage but grants increased movement speed when weapon is held
+    - Vengeful Will - Reduces weapon damage, increases movement speed
-### Bound Weapons
+- **Bound Weapons**
-- Weapons can be activated to increase their damage.
+  - **Bound:** Can be activated to increase their damage.
 Activated weapons will drain LP from the player's Soul Network.

 ## Nature's Aura
-### Botanist's Weapons (Infused Iron)
+- **Botanist's Weapons (Infused Iron)**
-  - Botanist's Weapons inflict enemies with slowness and can be repaired using aura stored in Aura Troves.
+  - **Aura Repair:** Can be repaired using aura from an aura trove
+  - **Natural:** Inflicts enemies with slowness

 ## Roots
-### Living Weapons
+- **Living Weapons**
-- Weapons repair durability damage over time.
+  - **Living:** Repairs durability damage over time
-### Terrastone Weapons
+- **Terrastone Weapons**
-- Weapons rapidly repair durability damage over time.
+  - **Terrastone:** Rapidly repairs durability damage over time
-### Wildwood Bow/Crossbow
+- **Wildwood Bow/Crossbow**
-- Bows repair durability damage over time.
+  - **Wildwood:** Repairs durability damage over time